-2. Do your research.
-Figure out if your patio of choice is a good option for your dog.
+Do your research.
+Browse our list of dog-friendly patios to see which are good options for your dog.
 How high-energy is the atmosphere?
 What’s the patio size and setup?
 How’s the spacing between tables?
 Is there any shady refuge?

-7. Keep ’em on a short leash.
+Keep ’em on a short leash.
 Really—no retractables.
-(Sidewalk Dog’s exclusive patio leashes are the pawfect length and are super easy to clip to a table or chair leg.)
+(Sidewalk Dog’s exclusive Patio Leashes are the pawfect length and are super easy to clip to a table or chair leg.)
 Be respectful of your fellow diners; don’t assume they’re comfortable with a visit from your pup.

 Mind your (dog’s) manners.
 Public spaces like patios require you and your pooch to be on your best behavior.
 Take the time to work on obedience before heading out to your favorite eatery (and consult a trainer if needed).
 Paws on the table, whiny begging, excessive barking, and the like are major no-nos.

 Have an exit strategy.
 Sometimes an evening out just doesn’t go as planned.
 If your pup is making it clear it’s time to go, ask for a doggy bag (natch) and hit the road.

 Give thanks.
 Let your server know you appreciate their dog-friendliness (and tell ’em Sidewalk Dog sent you).
 Finally, be sure to share your pics with #SidewalkDog.
 We love seeing what y’all are up to.

 Here’s an infographic so you can spread the woof:

 Sidewalk Dog’s mission is to help dog parents spend more time with their puppers by discovering and sharing activities they can do and places they can go—together!
 Sniff out our award-winning newsletter and Instagram, and join us on Facebook and Twitter.